DevCicadaQ/CursorVIPFeedback/LIMIT.md

-# Limitations and Support System
+# Limitations & Support System

+👋 Dear users,
-👋 Dear users!
-I want to share important information about new project protection measures.
-Analyzing the statistics, I noticed a significant imbalance between the number of downloads and community activity.
-To ensure sustainable project development, I have implemented a restriction system.
+I’d like to share some important updates about new protection measures in the project.
+After analyzing usage statistics, I noticed a significant imbalance between downloads and actual community engagement.
+To ensure sustainable development, a limitation system has been introduced.

 ## Current Usage Rules
-- 🔒 First launch is available immediately after download
+- 🔓 First launch is available immediately after download
-- ⏳ Subsequent launches are possible with a 24-hour interval
+- ⏳ Next launches are available with a 24-hour interval

-## Reasons for Limitations
+## Why These Limitations Exist
-- 🛡️ Protection against mass non-targeted usage
+- 🛡️ To protect against mass, untargeted usage

-## Reward System
+## 🎁 Reward System
-Support the project and get extended features:
+Support the project and unlock extra features:

-### 📺 YouTube Channel
+### 📺 YouTube
 - Subscribe to the channel: [DevCicada](https://www.youtube.com/@DevCicadaY)
 - Watch the video until the end